kingdonb/rit-csh-slides/flux-bootstrap.md

 # GitRepository

-* Reconcile on interval - download the latest
+* Reconcile interval - download latest
-* Single ref spec - branch main in this case
+* Single ref spec - (branch main here)
 * {::wait/}Can have other configuration for auth, signature verification, etc.
 * {::wait/}See the API docs and getting started guide for more details